Frequently Asked Questions (FAQs)

 How visible will the site be for the community?

-We will be undertaking a Landscape and Visual Assessment (LVA) to ensure any potential effects of the project on landscape features, landscape character and visual amenity are properly assessed.
+We have undertaken a Landscape and Visual Assessment (LVA) to ensure any potential effects of the project on landscape features, landscape character and visual amenity are properly assessed.
+Our proposal includes a number of landscaping measures to reduce potential visibility.
+Through public consultation feedback, our proposal evolved and we have removed infrastructure to the south of the site to also reduce potential visibility.

 Will any of the land remain useable for agriculture?